Robert Lester (American football)

-Robert Lester (born April 30, 1988) is a former American football safety.
-He played his college football for the Alabama Crimson Tide, and signed as an undrafted free agent with the Carolina Panthers in 2013.
+Robert Lester (born April 30, 1988) is an American former professional football player who was a safety for the Carolina Panthers of the National Football League (NFL).
+He played his college football for the Alabama Crimson Tide, and signed as an undrafted free agent with the Panthers in 2013.

 College career

 As a freshman in 2009, Lester played in eight games, recording eight tackles.
 He played on special teams in the national championship game against Texas, but did not record a tackle.
 As a sophomore in 2010, Lester took over as a starter and had 52 tackles, eight interceptions, and a sack.

 As a junior in 2011, Lester started all 13 games at strong safety during the Crimson Tide's 2011 national championship season.
 He had 39 tackles, three pass breakups, a forced fumble, one tackle for loss, and a blocked field goal.
 He intercepted his first pass against Ole Miss and his second against LSU during the regular season.
 His eight interceptions in his Sophomore year tied Harry Gilmer (1946) for the second most in a single season in Alabama school history.